soudeepd/soudeepd.github.io/index.md

 </td>
 &nbsp; &nbsp; &nbsp; &nbsp;
 <td class="left">
+<br> I am an Assistant Professor in Decision Sciences at
+<br> <a href="https://www.iimb.ac.in/user/196/soudeep-deb">Indian Institute of Management, Bangalore</a>.
-<br> I am currently working as Senior Lead Data Scientist at
+<br> Previously, I worked as Senior Lead Data Scientist at
 <br> <a href="http://www.nbcuniversal.com/">NBC Universal Media, LLC</a>.
 In August 2018, I completed
 <br> my Ph.D. in Statistics from the University of Chicago.
 <br>